ShadiestGoat/authServer/README.md

       password: string
       # optional, defaults to the path to this page
       realm: string
-   # any headers here will be sent over to the user
+   # any headers here will be sent over to the user.
+Values can be an array, or a string.
+If values are an array, then multiple headers with the same name will be sent.
    headers:
-      Example: Cookie Syntax Here Lmao
+      Example-Header-Name: Value
+      Multi-Value-Header:
+         - Value 1
+         - Value 2
    # Optional.
 If present, will redirect to this page.
    redirect: /abc/321
    # Optional.
 If present, will render the page in /abc/123, with these settings.